 Do I need an endoscopy before starting CLCC care?+

 An endoscopy is appropriate if there are red flag symptoms, unexplained weight loss, difficulty swallowing, blood in vomit or stool, or anaemia.
-In the absence of red flags, functional dyspepsia can be managed through structured care.
+In the absence of red flags, functional dyspepsia can be managed through evidence-informed care.
 If symptoms do not respond as expected, investigation is always appropriate.